milanaryal/milanaryal.github.io/_posts/2014/2014-12-18-understanding-serif-and-sans-serif-typefaces.md

 ---
-layout: post
 title: "Understanding serif and sans serif typefaces"
 date: 2014-12-18T13:25:03+05:45
+redirect_from:
+  - "/2014/05/serif-vs-sans-infographic.html"
-redirect_from: "/2014/12/understanding-serif-and-sans-serif-typefaces/"
+  - "/2014/12/understanding-serif-and-sans-serif-typefaces/"
 ---

-Here’s a neat infographic that explains the differences between serif and sans serif typefaces/fonts.
-You’ll learn when to use one over the other as well as examples and web usages.
+Here's a neat infographic that explains the differences between serif and sans serif typefaces/fonts.
+You'll learn when to use one over the other as well as examples and web usages.

 <figure>
   <img alt="The differences between serif and sans serif fonts." border="0" src="/assets/img/2014/20141218--serif-vs-sans-the-final-battle_infographic_w900.jpg">